pret/pokered/README.md

 QoL Enhancements
 ====
-- All 210 (current) Pokemon can be obtained without the use of trading or glitches.
+- All 210 (current) Pokemon can be obtained without the use of trading or glitches, including Mew!
-	- This includes Mew!
 - Fast text has no frame delay between text scrolling, doubling the scroll speed.
 It's also been made the default option, so you don't need to go into the Options menu for it.
 - Trainer DVs are perfect-15s.
 - The protagonist is referred to in a gender neutral manner.